 - Positron emission tomography (PET)

 Your doctor may recommend a procedure to remove a sample of tissue (biopsy) from the tumor for laboratory testing.
 Testing can tell your doctor whether the tissue is cancerous and, if so, what type of cancer you have.
-Testing will also reveal the cancer's grade, which helps doctors understand how aggressive the cancer may be.
+It can also reveal whether the tumor cells are growing quickly or slowly.

 Types of biopsy procedures used to diagnose bone cancer include:

 - Inserting a needle through your skin and into a tumor.
 During a needle biopsy, your doctor inserts a thin needle through your skin and guides it into the tumor.
-The needle is used to remove small pieces of tissue from the tumor.
+Your doctor uses the needle to remove small pieces of tissue from the tumor.

 - Surgery to remove a tissue sample for testing.
-During a surgical biopsy, your doctor makes an incision through your skin and removes either the entire tumor (excisional biopsy) or a portion of the tumor (incisional biopsy).
+During a surgical biopsy, your doctor makes an incision through your skin and removes either the entire tumor or a portion of it.